 In January, nine out of the 46 people booked into Sherman County’s jail were suspected of possessing or distributing hallucinogenic drugs, the category under which marijuana is classified in Kansas criminal law, according to an online booking log.
 Two out of the 15 inmates listed on Thursday as being currently housed in the county jail face charges related to hallucinogenic drugs.

 Colorado officials have not yet responded to any of the pending lawsuits.
-Previously, state attorneys have argued that Colorado’s more permissive marijuana laws — both for medical and recreational use and sales — do not amount to legalization of marijuana.
+Previously, state attorneys have argued that Colorado’s more permissive marijuana laws – both for medical and recreational use and sales – do not amount to the legalization of marijuana.
 Instead, they contend that marijuana remains illegal in Colorado, aside from the specific exemptions allowed under the medical and recreational marijuana laws.
+This means that there could still be cases where legal teams, similar to Gary Rohlwing Criminal Law Offices, may need to help an accused individual facing cannabis-related charges.

 When Nebraska and Oklahoma filed their lawsuit against Colorado last year, then-Colorado Attorney General John Suthers said in a statement that , “it appears the plaintiffs’ primary grievance stems from non-enforcement of federal laws regarding marijuana, as opposed to choices made by the voters of Colorado.”